offektziperman/offektziperman.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a final year undergraduate studying physics and mathematics.
-My current research interests include quantum information, nonlinear optics and astrophysics.
+I am a first year Masters student at Technion Institute of Technology, Israel studying physics.
+My current research interests include quantum optics, nonlinear optics and astrophysics, but physics in general is great!
 I am especially fascinated by the areas of physics in which theory is closely motivated by experiment.